-- 67. The engagement of industry, civil society, academia and other stakeholders will clarify and strengthen IRENA's mission by enabling the Agency and its Members to benefit from their expertise and perspectives, which can also be disseminated to the renewable energy community at large.
-This engagement will also allow IRENA to identify opportunities, discuss emerging issues and explore further areas of work. - 68.
-Activity 8: Business Advisory Council.
+- 68. The engagement of industry, civil society, academia and other stakeholders will clarify and strengthen IRENA's mission by enabling the Agency and its Members to benefit from their expertise and perspectives, which can also be disseminated to the renewable energy community at large.
+This engagement will also allow IRENA to identify opportunities, discuss emerging issues and explore further areas of work. - 69.
+Activity 8: Engagement with the private sector.
 In consideration of the private sector's role as the principal source of technology, investment and innovation in promoting renewable energy, there is wide consensus among IRENA Members that the Agency's engagement with the private sector is an essential requirement to further its mission.
-During the second session of the Assembly, a Ministerial Roundtable on this topic recognised the crucial role of the private sector and encouraged the establishment of a Business Advisory Council (BAC) that would contribute to IRENA's development of a business case for renewable energy, allow for the inclusion of private sector stakeholders in the IRENA process and ensure broader support for IRENA's mandate.
-A gradual approach was recommended to ensure a clear purpose.
-Accordingly, an Interim Business Council was formed for a temporary period to lay the foundations of the proposed Business Advisory Council and make recommendations for its operationalisation.
+During the second session of the Assembly, a Ministerial Roundtable on this topic recognised the crucial role of the private sector and encouraged the establishment of procedures for systematic interaction with the private sector.
+Following the consultation in the Council, IRENA will proceed with the development of a decentralized Business Forum that will support IRENA's mandate implementation.
+Such an open forum would result in an inclusive structure open to participation from the full range of renewable energy private sector organizations that would concentrate interested partied around issues and themes of common interest.

-- xx) Establishment of the IRENA Business Advisory Council with clear terms of reference and work programme aligned with the work of the Agency. - 69.
+- xx) Establishment of the IRENA Business Forum. - 70.
 Activity 9: Civil Society.
 The engagement of civil society organisations provides a venue for the broader perspective of how the future of renewable energy fits into society, a forum to articulate RE's sustainable development component and a framework to link stakeholders from different backgrounds.
 Civil society's engagement is vital to understanding and promoting the social acceptance of renewable energy.
 In 2013, IRENA will lay the foundations for cooperation with civil society by developing mechanisms for the engagement with civil society that will, inter alia, identify relevant actors, modalities of engagement, key topics and areas of work.
 The social acceptance of renewable energy will be used as an initial topic to launch consultations in 2013.